falakkansara/aws_cloud_optimizer/README.md

     - app (folder)
         - __init__.py (file)
         - streamlit_app.py (file)
+3. To run:
+    - For AWS CLI permissions, type: aws sso login.
+This will open a browser to log into your account and grant your terminal access.
-3. To run, type: streamlit run app/streamlit_app.py
+    - Then to run the app itself, type: streamlit run app/streamlit_app.py

 ---